Photo by Sarah Kinbar

 “It felt like no one could kill the vibe.
 No one could hold us back on how we wanted to take in the moment,” said Arianna Rivera, who learned about the concert last-minute and arrived just in time.

 Saturday’s show at Rum Jungle, followed by the afterparty at Genasis, were Black’s first in Orlando since being released from a high-security federal penitentiary in Illinois.
-His brother is a student at the University of Central Florida and Black has made Orlando a priority.
+His brother is a student at the University of Central Florida and worked to make the Rum Jungle show possible.

-on Instagram), an established Orlando-based event promoter, brought the artist to Rum Jungle on International Drive for Christmas weekend.
-“Kodak loves Orlando," says Melo.
+“Kodak loves Orlando," says Melo, and Orlando events promoter.
 "This is his first time back in Orlando since he’s been home and we all were glad to make that happen, especially on Christmas.”

 While the venue accommodated a cozy audience of what seemed to be a few hundred people, many hundreds more fans gathered and celebrated in the North Gate Plaza lot which at other times is sparsely populated with customers parking to shop at Skycraft Parts & Surplus in their new location or Woo Sung Oriental Food Market where freshly-made Spam Musubi is sold on the weekends.